dortania/Wireless-Buyers-Guide/types-of-wireless-card/mpcie.md

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
-  * BrcmBluetoothInjector
+  * BrcmBluetoothInjector (don't use on macOS 12)
   * BrcmFirmwareData
   * BrcmPatchRAM fix:
-    * BrcmPatchRAM3 for 10.14+ (must be paired with BrcmBluetoothInjector)
+    * BrcmPatchRAM3 for macOS 10.14+ (must be paired with BrcmBluetoothInjector unless on macOS 12)
-    * BrcmPatchRAM2 for 10.11-10.14
+  * BrcmPatchRAM2 for macOS 10.11-10.14
-    * BrcmPatchRAM for 10.10 or older
+  * BrcmPatchRAM for macOS 10.10 and older
+  * BlueToolFixup:
+    * Used in place of BrcmBluetoothInjector on macOS 12

-# Older models(Not natively supported in Mojave)
+# Older models (not natively supported in Mojave)

 With these models, you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
 There are a couple of different kexts to do this but generally, we recommend avoiding these wireless cards.